ACCOUNTING PROFESSIONAL DIPLOMA (AAT)

 Financial Statements of Limited Companies: Statements of financial performance, financial position and cash flow; group accounts; accounting standards; interpreting financial statements.

 Synoptic: Revision of the subjects above and incorporating a module on accounting systems and control

-We teach the Personal and Business Tax options as mainstream subjects although it may be possible to cover others (Cash Management, Credit Control, Audit) subject to demand.
+We teach the Personal and Business Tax options as mainstream subjects although it may be possible to cover others (Cash Management, Credit Control, External Auditing) subject to demand.